JimDesu/basis-lang/spec.md

 **Method receivers admit all three modes.** The mode is declared per method; the choice between READ, REFERENCE, and PRODUCE is the choice between externalized-effect, in-place-mutation, and re-initialize semantics (§6.9).
 Each mode is structurally meaningful for methods, and the language admits them all.

 The block markers `@` and `@!` (§3.13) are not signature shapes — they introduce bodies, not methods, and do not appear in this table.
-The withdrawn earlier design admitting `@` and `@!` as class-method signature shapes is recorded in §3.13.

 The table is restated from §3.10 here in the context of the R1 and R2 rules of §6.7, which apply uniformly across the table.
 R1 holds for every row: every receiver, regardless of mode or shape, is initialized at the call site.
 R2 holds per-mode: a PRODUCE receiver carries the write-once obligation, a REFERENCE receiver carries no obligation, a READ receiver carries the transitive READ contract.